oasislabs/game-box/README.md

 ## Building + Migrating
 Building is separated into three stages, each with a corresponding build script.
 From the repo root:
-1. Building Rust dependencies: `./scripts/build-crates.sh`
+1. Build Rust dependencies: `./scripts/build-crates.sh`
-2. Migrate your contracts onto a testnet: `truffle migrate --network (your network)`
+2. Migrate contracts onto a testnet: `truffle migrate --network (your network)`
 3. Build frontend components: `truffle exec ./scripts/build-frontend.js --network (your network)`

 It's important that (3) always be performed after (2), and with `truffle exec`, because it depends on the address of your deployed contract, which Truffle automatically determines.